White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Background

 To serve as a SBST fuzzer, \evo includes the implementation of different search algorithms, i.e., MOSA~\cite{dynamosa2017}, WTS~\cite{GoA_TSE12, rojas2016detailed} and Random.
 MIO~\cite{mio2017,arcuri2018test} is a search algorithm that was designed specifically for system test generation in the context of white-box testing.
 MIO has been empirically studied by comparing with the other existing work (e.g., WTS, MOSA and Random), using artificial and real case studies.
-Results showed that MIO achieved the overall best performance~\cite{mio2017,arcuri2018test} in this domain.
+Results showed that MIO achieved the overall best performance~\cite{mio2017,arcuri2018test} when applied on the problem of fuzzing RESTful APIs.